dml-tech/marlin-sunlu_s8/README.md

 * Thanks to Sébastien Agostini for exp1 pinout
 * Thanks to Michael Reynolds for comments and help
-* Sunlu for sharing a version of their firmware
+* Thanks to Sunlu for sharing a version of their firmware